Us Territories In The Pacific Ocean

 Q: Can residents of U.S. territories vote in U.S. presidential elections?

-A: No, residents of U.S. territories cannot vote in U.S. presidential elections unless they establish residency in a U.S. state.
+A: No, residents of U.S. territories cannot vote in U.S. presidential elections unless they establish residency in a U.On top of that, s. state.

 Q: What is the main source of income for these territories?